StanchosCodes/SoftUni-MS-SQL/README.md

-# SoftUni-MS-SQL
+# MS SQL

-Here are the queries im using for my MS SQL course in C# Databases module in SoftUni.
+Here i'll upload the queries im using for my MS SQL course in C# Databases module in SoftUni.